tpellegrinetti/PGPg_finder/README.md

 git clone https://github.com/tpellegrinetti/PGPg_finder/
 ```
 After this procedure, you need to performe the installation of dependancies with conda (recomended).
-The conda will create a separated environment called PGPb_finder.
+The conda will create a separated environment called PGPg_finder.
 ```bash
 bash install.sh
 ```
-If conda not work for you, you can install the dependences mannualy without a separeted environment and run PGPb_finder (not recomended).
+If conda not work for you, you can install the dependences mannualy without a separeted environment and run PGPg_finder (not recomended).

 # Usage: